BenjaminPelletier/dss/datanode/docker/README.md

-# InterUSS Platform Docker deployment
+# DSS Docker deployment

 ## Introduction

-The contents of this folder enable the bring-up of a docker-compose system to host an InterUSS Platform data node in a single command.
+The contents of this folder enable the bring-up of a Docker-based system to host a DSS server with minimal effort.

 ## Contents

-### Dockerfile_storageapi

-This Dockerfile builds an image containing the InterUSS Platform storage API.
-It requires a separate Zookeeper instance to operate.

-### docker-compose_storageapitest.yaml

-This docker-compose configuration tests the storage API image above by instantiating a storage API container along with a connected Zookeeper node in stand alone mode.
-With this system up, the InterUSS Platform storage API is exposed on localhost:INTERUSS_API_PORT.

-### Dockerfile_reverseproxy
+### Dockerfile_dsslogic

-This Dockerfile builds an image containing an nginx reverse proxy intended to gate requests to the storage API and provide HTTPS access to the API.
+This Dockerfile builds an image containing the DSS logic including HTTP interface.

-### docker-compose.yaml

-This docker-compose configuration brings up an entire InterUSS Platform data node in a single command.
-By default, HTTP access to the API is available on port 8120 and HTTPS on 8121.

-### docker-compose_localssl.yaml

-By layering this docker-compose configuration on top of docker-compose.yaml, users may provide their own SSL certificates.
-This is the intended usage in production.

 ## Test Usage